ldionne/wg21/README.md

 requires a LaTeX distribution, such as [MacTeX][] or an internet connection, depending on whether the source uses LaTeX or [Bikeshed][].

+#### TODO list
+For Rapperswil:
+- Paper to make std::map constexpr (check `__tree` in libc++)
+- Paper for unified product type access
+- Paper for making variant constexpr?
+- Paper for making string constexpr
+- Paper to add parameter pack support for anything that has begin() and end(), and is constexpr?
+Or maybe instead a variation of `for ...`?

 [Bikeshed]: https://tabatkins.github.io/bikeshed
 [MacTeX]: https://www.tug.org/mactex